prpercy/BlockWager/README.md

 # Usage:
 BlockWager is a proof of concept sports betting platform that supports betting in ether and Cbet proprietary tokens.
 Currently it supports betting for the NBA and only runs locally.

-You will need to tranfer eth from your wallet into your betting balance or use your eth to purchase cbet tokens.
-Follow the prompts on the page in order to do so
+You will need to transfer eth from your wallet into your betting balance or use your eth to purchase cbet tokens.
-Lastly, navigate to the NBA page and place your bets.
+ Follow the prompts on the page in order to do so Lastly, navigate to the NBA page and place your bets.
 ## Technologies:
 #### Web3: